A Systematic Survey on Deep Generative Models for Graph Generation: Introduction

-Graph generation entails modeling and generating real-world graphs, and it has applications in several domains, such as understanding interaction dynamics in social networks~\cite{grover2019graphite,wang2018graphgan,tran2019deepnc}, link prediction~\cite{kipf2016semi,salha2019gravity}, and anomaly detection~\cite{ranu2009graphsig}.
+Graph generation includes the process of modeling and generating real-world graphs, and it has applications in several domains, such as understanding interaction dynamics in social networks~\cite{grover2019graphite,wang2018graphgan,tran2019deepnc}, anomaly detection~\cite{ranu2009graphsig}, protein structure modeling~\cite{guo2020generating,du2022interpretable}, source code generation and translation~\cite{brockschmidt2019generative,dai2018syntax}, and semantic parsing~\cite{zhang2019amr}.
 Owing to its many applications, the development of generative models for graphs has a rich history, resulting in famous models such as random graphs, small-world models, stochastic block models, and Bayesian network models, which generate graphs based on apriori structural assumptions~\cite{newman2018networks}.
 These graph generation models~\cite{albert2002statistical,leskovec2010kronecker,robins2007recent} are engineered towards modeling a pre-selected family of graphs, such as random graphs~\cite{erdos1959random}, small-world networks~\cite{watts1998collective}, and scale-free graphs~\cite{albert2002statistical}.
-However, they have limitations.
-First, due to their simplicity and hand-crafted nature, these random graph models generally have limited capacity to model complex dependencies and are only capable of modeling a few statistical properties of graphs.
-For example, Erdos–Rényi graphs do not have the heavy-tailed degree distribution that is typical of many real-world networks.
-Second, the utilization of the apriori assumption limits these traditional techniques from exploring more applications in larger scale of domains, where the apriori knowledge of graphs are always not available.
+However, due to their simplicity and hand-crafted nature, these random graph models generally have limited capacity to model complex dependencies and are only capable of modeling a few statistical properties of graphs.
+Such methods usually fit well towards the properties that the predefined principles are tailored for, but usually cannot do well for the others.
+For example, a contact network models can fit flu epidemics but not dynamic functional connectivity.
+However, in many domains, the network properties and generation principles are largely unknown, such as those for explaining the mechanisms of mental diseases in brain network, cyber-attacks, and malware propagations.
+For the other example, Erdos–Rényi graphs do not have the heavy-tailed degree distribution that is typical of many real-world networks.
+In addition, the utilization of the apriori assumption limits these traditional techniques from exploring more applications in larger scale of domains, where the apriori knowledge of graphs are always not available.